JacksonCoder/Bplusplus/README.md

 make run_example
 ```

-This project is still a work in progress, but feel free to use it.
+This project is a rennovation of a project I worked on a long time ago.
+This
+project is less ambitious and more focused on clean design.